yoanbernabeu/GoJelastic/README.md

 # GoJelastic (Experimental)

-A Alternative CLI for Jelastic in Go
+An Alternative CLI for Jelastic in Go

 ## Why rewrite the CLI in Go?